Logo Hydroracers in metal

 Edited by

-Hydroracers is a broad project, which ranges from books to scale models, from board games to multimedia exhibitions.
+Hydroracers is a multifaceted project that spans books, scale models, board games and multimedia exhibitions.

-A tribute to the Schneider Trophy, a way to bring back to life an almost forgotten history of heroism, technique, progress, victories and sacrifices, through the language of images, infographics, games.
+It pays tribute to the Schneider Trophy—a way to revive an almost forgotten history of heroism, innovation, progress, triumphs and sacrifices, told through the language of imagery, infographics, and interactive experiences.

-Editors of Hydroracers project: The prestigious Aeronautica Militare (Italian Airforce), for the book and for the first time for a board game, in view of its centenary in 2023.
-Co-published by Hun in the Sun and Platypus Game in collaboration with specialized companies and an international team.
+The Hydroracers project is supported by the prestigious Aeronautica Militare (Italian Air Force), contributing both to the book and— for the first time— to a board game, as part of its centenary celebrations in 2023.
+The project is co-published by Hun in the Sun and Platypus Game, in collaboration with specialized companies and an international team of experts.

 Hydroracers book pages